tktitle.gif (4417 bytes)

 Farrell Mann Violin, 2007

-This violin is modeled after Fritz Kreisler's 1733 Guarneri del Gesu', and was completed by Thurmond Knight in December, 2007.
+Modeled after Fritz Kreisler's 1733 Guarneri del Gesu', the Farrell Mann violin was completed by Thurmond Knight in December, 2007.
 The Sitka spruce used for the top is from northwestern Canada.
 The one piece highly flamed maple back, neck and ribs, are from Bosnia.
 The instrument was gently antiqued with oil varnish.

 Thurmond dedicated this violin to the memory of his father's ranch foreman, Farrell Mann of Belle Glade, Florida.
-In the 1940s and 50s Farrell taught Thurmond how to rope and ride a horse like a cowboy, how to lasso from horseback for branding cattle, and all the cowboy ways and lore that a young boy needed to know.
-In return, Thurmond taught Farrell how to read and write.
+In the 1940s and early 50s Farrell taught Thurmond how to rope and ride a horse, how to lasso from horseback for branding cattle, and all the cowboy ways and lore that a young boy needed to know.
+In return, Thurmond taught Farrell the rudiments of reading and writing.

 Farrell's violin has a large brilliant tone suitable for a soloist.
-The instrument was purchased by Bill Hayden, of Montpelier, Vermont.
+The instrument was first purchased by Bill Hayden, of Montpelier, Vermont, and later by Mary Grothe, formerly a violinist with the Vermont Philharmonic Orchestra and the Montpelier Chamber Orchestra.
+Mary is presently a violinist with the Symphony of the Sierra, in the foothills of the Sierra Nevada.

 Click on photo of back to enlarge image